 Knee pain is one of the common conditions that are prevalent in the general population.
-Patellofemoral pain syndrome (PFPS) is one of the commonly diagnosed knee conditions.
-Patellofemoral pain syndrome, also known by its name Anterior knee pain or Runner’s knee.
-It approximately affects 23% in adults, 29% in adolescents and is known to be more frequent in women (Yanez-Álvarez et al. 2020) and athletes.
+Patellofemoral pain syndrome (PFPS) is one of the commonly diagnosed knee conditions, it is also known by its name as Anterior knee pain or Runner’s knee.
+It affects approximately 23% of adults, 29% of adolescents and is more frequent in women (Yanez-Álvarez et al. 2020) and athletes.
 Patellofemoral pain (PFP) is prevalent in adults under the age of 40.
-The long-term prognosis is poor for Patellofemoral Pain syndrome .
-Estimated only one-third of patients are pain-free in one year, and 91% still report pain and dysfunction four years after onset.
+The long-term prognosis is poor for PFPS.
+Approximately one-third of patients are pain-free in one year, and 91% still report soreness and dysfunction four years after onset.
 (Benjamin E. Smith et al. 2019)

-Patellofemoral pain is a diffuse pain in front of the knee or below the kneecap, usually unrelated to any trauma or no known specific cause.
+PFPS is a diffused soreness in front of the knee or below the kneecap, usually unrelated to any trauma or no known specific cause.

-The most common feature of PFPS is a pain in or around the anterior knee that increases when the knee flexion occurs during loading activities.
+The most common feature of PFPS is soreness in or around the anterior knee that increases when the knee flexion occurs during loading activities.

 Potential causes of Patellofemoral Pain Syndrome:

 Muscle insufficiency: Muscles are unable to provide or exert a normal force for a typical movement pattern to occur.
 There is an associated cramping sensation as the muscles are unable to shorten or lengthen to allow full joint movement.
 Muscle insufficiency usually is caused by a combination of weak or tight muscles.